rs370612538

 not specified Uncertain:1

 Variant summary: PMS2 c.101G>T (p.Ser34Ile) results in a non-conservative amino acid change located in the ATPase domain (IPR003594) of the encoded protein sequence.
-Five of five in-silico tools predict a damaging effect of the variant on protein function.
+Algorithms developed to predict the effect of missense changes on protein structure and function all suggest that this variant is likely to be disruptive.
 The variant allele was found at a frequency of 4.1e-05 in 245786 control chromosomes, predominantly at a frequency of 9.1e-05 within the Non-Finnish European subpopulation in the gnomAD database.
-The observed variant frequency within Non-Finnish European control individuals in the gnomAD database is approximately one fold of the estimated maximal expected allele frequency for a pathogenic variant in PMS2 causing Hereditary Nonpolyposis Colorectal Cancer phenotype (7.1e-05), strongly suggesting that the variant is a benign polymorphism found primarily in populations of Non-Finnish European origin. c.101G>T has been reported in the literature as a VUS in settings of multigene panel testing in at-least one individual with pancreatic ductal adenocarcinoma (PDAC) (example, Cremin_2020) and in the The Cancer Genome Atlas (TCGA) cohort (Lu_2015).
+The observed variant frequency within Non-Finnish European control individuals in the gnomAD database is approximately 1-fold of the estimated maximal expected allele frequency for a pathogenic variant in PMS2 causing Hereditary Nonpolyposis Colorectal Cancer phenotype (7.1e-05). c.101G>T has been observed as a VUS in settings of multigene panel testing in at least one individual with pancreatic ductal adenocarcinoma (PDAC) (example, Cremin_2020) and in the The Cancer Genome Atlas (TCGA) cohort (Lu_2015).
 A large case-control study evaluating breast cancer genetic risk also reported this variant was enriched in the case cohorts (Dorling_2021).
 These reports do not provide unequivocal conclusions about association of the variant with Hereditary Nonpolyposis Colorectal Cancer.
 At least one publication reports experimental evidence evaluating an impact on protein function (Izuhara_2020).
 This variant mostly retained the ATPase activity, while lowering affinity for ATP, and destabilized the structure.
 However, these findings do not allow convincing conclusions about the variant effect in-vivo.
 The following publications have been ascertained in the context of this evaluation (PMID: 34326862, 32255556, 32571878, 26689913, 33471991).
 ClinVar contains an entry for this variant (Variation ID: 186945).
-Based on the evidence outlined above, the variant was classified as uncertain significance. -
+Based on the evidence outlined above, the variant was classified as uncertain significance.

 Lynch syndrome Uncertain:1